wyfde1234/InteractiveEarth/README.md

 # InteractiveEarth
 osgearth QT(plane model navigation, earth elevation, GIS measurement)

-all files and folders in master branch is needed in data folder of main branch
+All files and folders in master branch is needed to put in data folder of main branch